-Robyne Bostick enters her fourth season as an assistant coach on Sue Darling's staff at NAU and works with the Lumberjack post players.
-She previously served on Darling's staff as an assistant at Air Force from 1998 to 2001.
+Robyne Bostick enters her fifth season as an assistant coach on Sue Darling's staff at NAU and works with the Lumberjack post players.
+She also previously served on Darling's staff as an assistant at Air Force from 1998-2001.

 Under Bostick's tutelage, Anderson and Banks enjoyed breakout seasons as juniors in 2013-14 in their first full seasons as starters.
 Banks was named an All-Big Sky honorable mention selection after averaging 13.5 points and 7.7 rebounds per game, finishing the season as one of four players in the conference to rank in the top 10 in both scoring and rebounding.
 The duo finished the season as two of the top three in the Big Sky in field goal percentage.
 Banks led the conference with a .590 field goal percentage, setting a new school record.
 Both players also cracked the top 10 single game charts in NAU history with career-best rebounding performances.

 Throughout her coaching career, Bostick has been instrumental in developing pre-season and post-season conditioning programs while also implementing and developing game plans from scouting.
 She has also developed recruiting plans and individual skill workouts and has experience managing team equipment and coordinating team travel.
 Bostick also has organized, developed, and supervised summer basketball camps with as many as 200 participants per week.